abraunegg/onedrive/docs/usage.md

 Please use 'onedrive --help' for further assistance on how to run this application.
 ```

+> [!IMPORTANT]
-**Please Note:** Without additional input or configuration, the OneDrive Client for Linux will automatically adhere to default application settings during synchronisation processes with Microsoft OneDrive.
+> Without additional input or configuration, the OneDrive Client for Linux will automatically adhere to default application settings during synchronisation processes with Microsoft OneDrive.

 ### Display Your Applicable Runtime Configuration
 To verify the configuration that the application will use, use the following command: